-I can honestly say that despite the challenges 2016 threw at me, I still accomplished more with my goals than I would have without them.
+I can honestly say that despite the challenges last year threw at me, I still accomplished more with my goals than I would have without them.

-My word for 2017 is CULTIVATE.
+My word for this year is steadfast.

-Here’s a definition I found for the word:
+Here’s a definition that I love:

 You know how that is?
 You see it in one book, and you think, “that’s nice.”
 Then you see it again, in a completely different place.
 And then you’re listening to a podcast, and you hear it again!

-Well, that’s how it was with “cultivate.”
+Well, that’s how it was with “steadfast.”
 It was like I just couldn’t get away from it.
 And the more I thought about it, the more enamored I became with it.
 It just had to be my word for this year.

 Well, that would be a miracle, so probably not.
-I’ve never yet experienced perfection in any area of life.
-But I can look for progress.
+But we can look for progress.
 There can always be progress as we work toward our goals, little by little!

 Set some good goals and then give yourself grace!

-Resources for Goal Setting:
+Resources for Goal Setting